-Missio was delighted to facilitate a very special workshop at All Hallows Catholic College, Macclesfield, on Friday 12 October.
-All Hallows was hosting Shrewsbury Diocese annual Mini-DASH event, a gathering of over 100 students from schools across the Diocese.
+Missio held a very special workshop at All Hallows Catholic College, Macclesfield, on Friday 12 October.
+All Hallows was hosting the Shrewsbury Diocese annual Mini-DASH event.
+Over 100 students from schools across the Diocese gathered together.

-Taking place just two days before the canonisation of St Oscar Romero, Mini-DASH took the Salvadoran Arch-Bishop and previous Missio Director as their inspiration, asking Missio to highlight St Romero’s service as a missionary of Christ’s love and the challenge he left us ‘to be God’s microphone, God’s messenger.’
+The event took place just two days before the canonisation of St Oscar Romero.
+So Mini-DASH took the Salvadoran Arch-Bishop and former Missio Director as inspiration.
+Missio joined the event to highlight St Romero as a missionary of Christ’s love, and the challenge he left us ‘to be God’s microphone, God’s messenger.’

-Students engaged enthusiastically in a series of fun challenges, all designed to encourage young people to ‘stand up and speak out’.
-Their enthusiasm continued as the whole group then took part in an interactive re-telling of St Romero’s life and mission.
-Lessons learned within the drama informed students for their closing small group activities – considering St Romero’s legacy and how they too are called to be missionaries of Christ’s love through their own words and actions.
+Students engaged in a series of fun challenges, all of which encouraged them to ‘stand up and speak out’.
+Their enthusiasm continued as the whole group took part in a rre-telling of St Romero’s life and mission.
+The drama in turn led students into their closing small group activities, where they considered St Romero’s legacy.
+They contemplated how they too are called to be missionaries of Christ’s love through words and actions.

 Mini-DASH runs alongside the meeting of Shrewsbury’s Secondary Headteachers and provides an excellent opportunity to promote cooperation and encourage student leaders.
-The event is organised by School Chaplain Coordinator, Mrs Cath Duffy.
+School Chaplain Coordinator, Mrs Cath Duffy, organised the event.